 Do you need help finding your Vermont ancestors?
-We provide documentation of your family lines using a combination of online and local resources to establish links between generations and learn the story of your ancestors’ lives.
-Local repositories include the Vermont State Archives and Records Administration, the Vermont Genealogical Library in Colchester, the Vermont Historical Society in Barre, and at local courthouses and Town Clerk’s offices.
-Documents from distant localities are obtained through Stone House Research’s international network of associate researchers or through microfilm rental.
+We provide documentation of your family history using a combination of online and local resources to establish links between generations and learn the story of your ancestors’ lives.
+Local repositories include the Vermont State Archives and Records Administration, the Vermont Genealogical Library in Colchester, the Vermont Historical Society in Barre, and Town Clerk’s offices.
+Documents from distant localities are obtained through Stone House Historical Research, LLC’s international network of associate researchers.

-Contact Cathi to discuss what you know about your ancestors, and what you would like to know.
-We will agree on a research goal and a maximum number of hours for the first phase of the research.
+Contact Catherine to discuss what you know about your ancestors, and what you would like to know.
+We will agree on a research goal and the number of hours for the first phase of your family history research.
 This will place your project on our waiting list.
-When we are ready to begin, you will be asked to pay a 50% retainer.
+When we are ready to begin, you will be invoiced for a 50% retainer fee.

 What will I receive?

 Family history research projects result in a fully-documented digital research report with a detailed analysis of findings, recommendations for the next steps in your research, and copies of source-cited documents.

 How much time will it take?

 Difficult family history problems take time to research.
 In-depth research projects are completed in segments of at least ten to twenty hours.
 “Brick wall” cases require a minimum authorization of 20 hours in order to adequately review your research and begin to assemble evidence.
 While one always hopes to find a document (or two or three!) that specifies a relationship, our ancestors didn’t always leave these behind.
 Often we need to analyze and correlate bits of indirect evidence to make a convincing argument for these relationships.
 These cases are much like completing a jigsaw puzzle – one needs to gather enough pieces of the puzzle on the table before a picture begins to emerge.
 Of course, if any project is completed in less time than authorized, you are only billed for the actual time used.